the Weimar Years

 Film became one of the regime’s most powerful tools.
 Directors like Leni Riefenstahl created visually stunning works such as Triumph of the Will, which presented the Nazi movement as almost mythic—orderly masses, heroic leadership, a nation reborn.
 Even entertainment films, comedies, and romances were carefully curated to reinforce acceptable values.
 The audience wasn’t just watching stories.
 They were being gently trained in what normal was supposed to look like.

-Gender roles were sharply defined and relentlessly promoted.
+Gender roles were sharply defined and relentlessly promoted to ensure victory in the coming battle.
 Women were encouraged, through policy and propaganda, to embrace “Kinder, Kuche, Kirche” (children, kitchen, church).
 Professional opportunities narrowed, especially for married women, while incentives were offered for large families.
 Men, meanwhile, were cast as warriors and providers.
 Compared to Weimar’s fluid and experimental gender culture, Nazi society drew hard lines and enforced them with both social pressure and state policy.

 The regime also worked to reshape everyday life through programs like Strength Through Joy.
 This organization offered subsidized vacations, concerts, and recreational activities, presenting the regime as both provider and benefactor.
 The idea was to bind citizens emotionally to the state, not just through fear or ideology, but through positive experiences.
 Even leisure became political, reinforcing the sense of belonging to a unified national community, or Volksgemeinschaft.

 Of course, that “community” was built on exclusion.
-Jewish artists, intellectuals, and performers were systematically removed from cultural life long before the full horrors of the Holocaust unfolded.
-The same applied to political dissidents, LGBTQ individuals, and anyone deemed “undesirable.”
-Institutions like Institute for Sexual Science were destroyed, books were burned, and entire cultural currents were erased.
+Those beneficial to the Nazis long-term plans would be kept in German society.
+Those deemed harmful: Jews, intellectuals, Masons, liberals (Social Democrats, Communists, Centrists, etc.), Roma, mentally-disabled, physically handicapped, and the generally disliked, were systematically removed from cultural life long before the full horrors of the Holocaust unfolded.
+The same applied to political dissidents, LGBTQ individuals, and anyone deemed “undesirable”.
+Liberal institutions like Institute for Sexual Science were destroyed, books were burned, and entire cultural currents were erased.
 Nazi culture didn’t just promote certain values, it actively eliminated alternatives.

 Religion occupied a complicated space.
 The regime tried to co-opt Christianity into a more nationalist, racially aligned form while also promoting a kind of cult of personality replacing Jesus’ Jewish roots to ‘Aryan’.
-Figures within the regime flirted with ancient symbols, rituals, and ideas of destiny and blood.
-But ultimately, loyalty to the state, and to Hitler, was meant to supersede all other allegiances.
+They created various councils and associations to ensure churches across Germany conformed to the new principles.
+In certain instances, Adolf Hitler was promoted above Jesus as the ‘Savior of Germany’.
+Loyalty to the state, and to Hitler, was meant to supersede all other allegiances.
 Spiritual life, like everything else, was expected to align with the regime’s goals.

 In the end, Nazi culture was about control: of thought, identity, and possibility.
 Where Weimar had been a cacophony of voices, Nazi Germany enforced a single narrative.
 It offered belonging, purpose, and order, but only within narrow, rigid boundaries.
 Everything outside those boundaries was silenced, removed, or destroyed.
 And that’s the grim irony: in trying to eliminate the chaos of Weimar, the regime created a system so tightly wound that it could only sustain itself through expansion, conflict, and ultimately catastrophe.